 The Sanford Community Forest comprises 550-acres of forests and wetlands in western Sanford, with the trailhead located on Oak Street (Route 11A).
 The large undeveloped area is less than three miles from downtown Sanford, and connects to both the Rail Trail and other conserved lands.
 (See the map)

 Three Rivers Land Trust would like to see the proposed community forest become a resource for and a benefit to Sanford and all our communities.
-Read below to learn more about the vision and why we are asking for your support!
+We successfully purchased the Forest in September 2021, and donations will now go toward creating a parking area and trail improvements so we can open the property to the public in early 2022.
+Read below to learn more about the vision.

 - What makes the forest special?